Reflecting on Two Decades: The Journey of My Abandoned Blog

 - One of my goals for 2023 was to re-engage with writing, and archiving the blog was a good starting point.

-Archiving the blog also gave me the opportunity to reflect on my journey and the lessons I’ve learned along the way.
-Writing this post felt like the perfect way to close that chapter and start a new one.
-Revisiting this web development history has been a rewarding experience.
+Archiving gave me the space to reflect on two decades of growth.
+Writing this post has been the perfect way to close that chapter and start a new one.

 20-Year-Old Technology